 Trekking / Backpacking

-My all-time favourite achievement must be having walked the Haute Randonnée Pyrénéenne (HRP).
+Haute Randonnée Pyrénéenne (HRP) My all-time favourite must have been walking the Haute Randonnée Pyrénéenne (HRP).
 An alpine long-distance trail (Thru-Hike) in the Pyrenees joining the Atlantic and Mediterranean, following the French-Spanish border, from coast to coast.
+It took me the better part of two months, due to snowy conditions (spring).
+We did not use any of the huts and we stood on every single peak along th highest route.
+Being a relatively young mountain range, the Pyrenees have very steep peaks and deep valleys.
 The HRP follows an unmarked trail, being the highest walkable route.
-You must be prepared to overcome very hot conditions as well as snow in gullies and on steep slopes, which necessitates the use of crampons and ice axe.
+You must be prepared to overcome very hot as well as snow and freezing conditions.
+The use of crampons and ice axe is mandatory.
+Since all peaks are to be climbed, there is some higher grade scrambling required.
+Alpine rating (summer conditions): French scale: 6a / UIAA/German: 6+ / UK: E1 5b – E2 5a.
 Climbing all the peaks, you’ll reach a highest point of 3,404 metres (11,168 ft).

 My biking adventures started as ‘collateral gain’ from being in the mountains and seizing the opportunity.
 From downhill biking to rally’s, I have done some.
 We best like bikepacking routes like the Torino-Nice Rally, the Kungsleden, the Danube Cycle Path, the Parenzena, the Heckmair Transalp and the Grand Traversée du Massif Central.
 Nowadays I’m exploring the possibilities of e-Bike touring.